Do you know these eight most common Shih Tzu eye problems that you need to watch out for?

 Check them out and keep your pup’s vision healthy!

 Most Common Shih Tzu Eye Problems

-Shih Tzu have very shallow eye sockets that result in the eyes not being able to close fully.
-The flat face also means that Shih Tzu tend to get their food all over their face when they eat.
-Make sure that you wipe your Shih Tzu’s eyes and face daily to wipe away any small food particles or bits of dirt, dust or pollen that could get into the eye and cause irritation as well as the regular eye discharge.
+So, it’s important to make sure that you wipe your Shih Tzu’s eyes and face daily to wash away any small food particles or bits of dirt, dust, or pollen that could get into the eye and cause irritation.
+You’ll also want to wipe away any regular eye discharge daily.

 1- Red Eye